leemonator/hello-world/README.md

 # hello-world
-I will now learn Github
+I will now learn Github.
+Everything here is a distracting shiny new object.
+I will try harder to focus.